Vordex logo

 • Match NI Notice to Quit minimums (4 / 8 / 12 weeks)

-• Be consistent with NI's mandatory notices and safety rules (alarms + electrical)
+• Be consistent with NI's mandatory notices, payment receipts, alarm rules, and electrical safety evidence

 • Be clear about Rates liability (not "Council Tax" copy paste)